testcontainers/testcontainers-node/README.md

 })
  ```

-By default, Testcontainers will remove any associated volumes created
+Testcontainers will remove any associated volumes created
-by the container when it is stopped.
-You can override this behaviour:
+by the container when stopped, to override:

  ```javascript
 const container = await new GenericContainer("postgres")